giesselmann/nanopype/docs/installation.md

 ## Python

+Nanopype is basically a python package maintaining most of its dependencies by building required tools from source in a user accessible path.
+This way usually no root privileges are required for the installation.
+The Dockerfile in the nanopype repository summarizes the minimal set of system wide packages required to build and run the pipeline.

+### Virtual Environment
-We recommend to create a python virtual environment and install nanopype and its dependencies into it:
+We recommend to create a python virtual environment and install nanopype and its dependencies into it.
+At least python version 3.4 is required.

     python3 -m venv /path/to/your/environment
+    cd /path/to/your/environment
-    source /path/to/your/environment/bin/activate
+    source bin/activate

+The installation will create the following folder structure relative to your current directory:

+    src
+    bin
+    lib
+    share

 Nanopype relies on latest snakemake features, please consider updating your snakemake from the bitbucket repository:

+    cd src
     git clone https://bitbucket.org/snakemake/snakemake.git
     cd snakemake
     pip3 install . --upgrade
     cd ..

-Finally Install nanopype from [github.com/giesselmann](https://github.com/giesselmann/nanopype/):
+Finally install nanopype from [github.com/giesselmann](https://github.com/giesselmann/nanopype/):

     git clone https://github.com/giesselmann/nanopype
     cd nanopype
     pip3 install . --upgrade
     cd ..

-To deactivate the virtual python environment just type:
+To deactivate a virtual python environment just type:

     deactivate